annkaveesha69/Superstore-Analysis/README.md

 ![ER Diagram](docs/ER_diagram.png)

 ## 🔍 Key Findings
-1. **Technology products** generate the highest profit margins (22.3%)
+1. **Office Supplies** generate the highest profit margins (16.83%)
-2. **December sales** are 34% higher than monthly average
+2. **February sales** is the highest sales (40,602.27)
-3. Corporate segment has 25% higher average order value than consumers
+3. Corporate segment has the highest average order value
-4. West region shows strongest YoY growth (+18.7%)
+4. New York City shows strongest sales value

 ## 🚀 How to Run This Project